Best places to visit during spring in New Zealand

 Is spring a good time to visit New Zealand?

 Absolutely!
 Spring brings long mild days with plenty of options for outdoor activities, and of course, is a beautiful time for scenery.
 Waterfalls are in full force, it’s the season for new life and calves and lambs are covering the country fields.
 There are also many flowers in bloom and sweet aromas filling the air.
+For an idea of what to expect from Spring check out our blog on the best time to visit New Zealand.

 When is spring in New Zealand?